 - Check the box “Send me verification when the message is received.”

-The cover letter should provide a description of the applicant's relevant experience and expertise and address what the applicant hopes to gain from the internship, including learning objectives and how the internship would meet the applicant's career goals.
-The cover letter should also describe how they would like to positively contribute to the mission of Special Collections.
-We encourage all applicants to think broadly about what they hope to accomplish in their practical experiences and pitch projects such as curating exhibits, processing collections, authoring finding aids, drafting records management policies, creating a digital preservation plan, developing programming, or creating curriculum maps, lesson plans, and research guides.
+In the cover letter, applicants should provide a description of their relevant experience and expertise and address what they hope to gain from the internship or practicum, including learning objectives and how the internship would meet their career goals.
+Special Collections strongly encourages applicants to find postings on Archives Gig to learn more about the qualifications needed by employers, and to communicate the transferrable skills they want to learn in the cover letters.
+Special Collections encourages all applicants to think broadly about what they hope to accomplish in their practical experiences and pitch projects such as curating exhibits, processing collections, authoring finding aids, creating a digital preservation plan, teaching instruction sessions, developing programming, or creating curriculum maps, lesson plans, and/or research guides.

 Internship candidates must interview with the Director of Special Collections and must be willing work onsite during our regular hours of operation at least 10 hours during the Fall and Spring semesters and 15 hours a week during the Summer long term.
 See the academic calendar for details.
 Applicants are encouraged to consider working 2 semesters in Special Collections to gain more well-rounded experiences in archives and records management.